Chevrolet Equinox: Natural gas version

-In 2013, Nat G CNG Solutions and AGA Systems announced that they had begun offering a Compressed Natural Gas (CNG) version of the Chevy Equinox and the GMC Terrain using the 2.4-liter direct-injected engine.
+In 2013, Nat G CNG Solutions and AGA Systems announced that it had begun offering a Compressed Natural Gas (CNG) version of the Chevrolet Equinox and the GMC Terrain using the 2.4-liter direct-injected engine.
 The natural gas version is a "bi-fuel" CNG vehicle, meaning that it can run on either gasoline or natural gas, giving it extended range.
 The Terrain/Equinox were the first direct-injection natural gas vehicles ever approved by the US EPA.

 Silver Eagle Distributors, a distributor of Anheuser-Busch products, was the launch customer for the natural gas version with an initial order of up to 100 of the natural gas GMC Terrains.
 CenterPoint Energy was an early customer of the natural gas Chevy Equinox.

 CNG configurations

 The CNG version was available as a newly purchased Equinox through select dealers or as a retrofit on 2013 and 2014 models.
 Nat G CNG Solutions offered the vehicle in two options: a two-seater "cargo version" and a five-seat "passenger version."
-The cargo version has an 837-mile combined gasoline / natural gas (9.2 gge of CNG) while the passenger version has a 775-mile combined highway range (6.8 gge of CNG).
+The cargo version has an 837-mile combined gasoline / natural gas (9.2 GGE of CNG) while the passenger version has a 775-mile combined highway range (6.8 GGE of CNG).